CC-MNNIT/2021-22-Classes/README.md

 ## Announcements

-- Weekend of Code 2021 registrations are now open.
-Head on to [https://woc2k21.github.io/](https://woc2k21.github.io/) for more info and registration links.
+- Weekend of Code 2021 registrations are now closed.
+Head on to [WoC Facebook page](https://www.facebook.com/wocmnnit) for further updates.

 ## Previous Years Resources